top of page

 Value the Valuable, Not the Vain (Proverbs 31:30)

-Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised.
-Proverbs 31:30
+Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised. —Proverbs 31:30

 Charming people are so fun to be around.
 They make witty jokes, they have the best compliments, they are polite and well-mannered and wonderful conversationalists.
-Enjoy your charming friends!
-Be charming yourself!
+Enjoy your charming friends.
+Be charming yourself.
 But don’t be deceived by it.
 Don’t excuse sin from someone who is charming.
 Be wise.
 Don’t use your own charm to deceive someone, to manipulate them to your desires.
-Don’t value your charming friends over the awkward person, the one who never quite socially fits in.
+Don’t value your charming friends over the awkward person, the one who never quite fits in.
 Believing that charming people are better, more valuable than others—that is a lie.

 Are the women in your life women who encourage you to live more for Jesus?
 What about you, are you someone whose defining trait is that you fear the Lord?
 Do you spend all of your time chatting about wellness tips, fashion, and the best workout?
 Do you avoid awkward people?